Knowledge Base » Documentation MailCleaner »

 NOTE: An update to the init scripts should have removed the chance of seeing this error during normal operation.
 If you are regularly seeing this watchdog it is likely that your system has not fully updated.

-Reports an inability for the summaries to be sent due to an inability to connect to the database.
+Reports an inability for the summaries to be sent due to an inability to connect to the database on the previous day.
 This normally indicates that the Summaries have conflicted with a MailCleaner restart.
 This will happen if the summaries are sent too soon after the nightly updates at 10:30pm, or if they are still running prior to the updates.
 Consider changing the daily task timing from Configuration->General Settings->Periodic Tasks.

 Reports if the / or /var partitions are over 85% used.